Game Brush Number: Complete graphs

 Using these conventions, in the course of the game on $K_n$, we clean $v_1$ first, then $v_2$, and so on.
-For $i < n/2$, vertex $v_i$ receives $i-1$ brushes from earlier neighbors, and needs $n-i$ brushes to fire.
+For $i < n/2$, vertex $v_i$ receives $i-1$ brushes from earlier neighbors and needs $n-i$ brushes to fire.
 Hence $v_i$ fires when and only when the following two conditions have been met: first, vertices $v_1, v_2, \ldots, v_{i-1}$ are already clean; second, at least $n-2i+1$ brushes have been played on $v_i$.
 Thus the game ends when and only when $n-2i+1$ brushes have been played on $v_i$ for all $i$ in $\{1, 2, \ldots, \floor{n/2}\}$.
 Viewing this condition graphically yields a ``triangle'' of brushes that must be placed before the game ends (see Figure~\ref{fig:critical_triangle}).
 We refer to this triangle as the {\em critical triangle}, to brushes placed within the triangle as {\em in-brushes}, and to brushes placed outside as {\em out-brushes}.
+(Formally, the $k$th brush played on vertex $v_i$ is an in-brush if $k \le n-2i+1$ and an out-brush otherwise.)
 Since the number of in-brushes played throughout the game is fixed, Max aims to force many out-brushes to be played, while Min aims to prevent this.

 Now we are ready to prove Theorem~\ref{thm:complete}.
 Since the upper bound and lower bound use substantially different arguments, we split the proof into two parts.
-We begin with the lower bound, the simpler of the two.
+We begin with the lower bound.

 \begin{lemma} $\bg(K_n) \ge (1+o(1)) n^2/e$ \end{lemma}